The next generation of OKR – OKR 2.0

-OKRs have grown to become highly popular as organizations crave a supportive method for figuring out how to stay aligned and competitive through the disruptions associated with today’s fast-paced business climate.
-Join us as we dig into the core of OKR while comparing it to the Howwe Way of Working.
+We at Howwe Technologies love OKR.
+It’s a methodology that have grown to become highly popular as organizations crave a supportive method for figuring out how to stay aligned and competitive through the disruptions associated with today’s fast-paced business climate.
+Join us as we dig into the core of OKR while comparing it to Howwe.

 The difference between OKRs and Howwe?